tmaxsoft-us/ofasm/docs/interface/README.md

            CALL 'PGM' USING BY REFERENCE PGM-COMAREA.
 ```

-To create an OFASM_VM_ENTRY interface on this case, you first have to define two structures which are the views on the parameter from the COBOL and the assembler.
+To create an OFASM_VM_ENTRY interface, two structures that are the view of parameters from the COBOL and the assembler need to be defined first.
-In this particular example, PGM_P0_ASM is representing the view from the assembler and PGM_P0_COB is the view from the COBOL.
+In the below example, PGM_P0_ASM  represents the view of the assembler and PGM_P0_COB represents the view of the COBOL.

 ```cpp
 struct  __attribute__((packed)) PGM_P0_ASM